fahadNoufal/Collab-Notes/Rough notes.md

-the rough the main the main note is this
+the rough the main 124 note is this the pulling of this